viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 - **Download Exolve HTML file...**
   - **With solutions (exet-exolve-\<title\>.html)**:
     Download an HTML file that uses Exolve and that allows solvers to check/see solutions.
 Such files can also be opened by Exet from the "Open" menu and can be further edited.
-This might be useful, for example, when you want to edit an old crossword that you have deleted from Exet's limited local storage.
+This might be useful, for example, when you want to edit an old crossword that you have deleted from Exet's limited local storage. **Shortcut: Ctrl-s** (this most common saving operation overrides the browser's default "Save").
   - **Without solutions (exet-exolve-\<title\>-sans-solutions.html)**:
     Download an HTML file that uses Exolve and does not allow solvers to check/see solutions.